 What do Public and Employers Liability Insurers consider specialist height work?

 Public Liability Insurance companies accept that working at height (e.g. up a step ladder) is part and parcel for many building and contracting trades.
-However most policies will exclude work over 10 metres or on property over 3 storeys.
-Wide of this, they will also impose restrictions or exclusions by trade for specialist professions where height work is a core part of daily activity (Scaffolding Contractors, Roofers, commercial window cleaners etc.).
+However, most policies will exclude work over 10 metres or on a property over 3 storeys.
+They will also impose restrictions or exclusions by trade for specialist professions where height work is a core part of daily activity (Scaffolding Contractors, Roofers, commercial window cleaners, etc.).

 Why don’t mainstream insurers offer liability insurance for working at height?